Siphon880gh/php-asset-loader/README.md

 PHP Asset Loader
 ===
 By Weng Fei Fung.
-A quicker way to load assets than using webpack, bower, or others.
-Pass an asset name to engine.php and it would echo the line that loads the asset.
-You may modify what echos from those names and also add your own asset names.

-For example, passing the name "jquery" echoes `<script src="http://code.jquery.com/jquery-2.1.4.min.js"></script>`.

-Installation:
+I created this tool for web developers to load jquery, bootstrap css, or whatever they define, easily by calling a PHP function.
+This may serve small scale projects that don't need the time investment in a bundler like webpack or a package manager like bower.
+Just pass the name of the asset you want to load, like passing "jquery" will echo `<script src="http://code.jquery.com/jquery-2.1.4.min.js"></script>`.
+You can define the assets at presets.php.
+You can pass multiple names in one line, then my library will echo those multiple lines of code to the assets.

+Install
 ---
 Download engine.php and presets.php.